PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 Cazzie Russell, a No. 1 overall draft pick by the New York Knicks in 1966, coached a small college team from the visitor’s bench in 1998 at the University of Redlands (photo by Savannah College of Art & Design).

-Thirty years later, including an NBA title in 1970 — Knicks over the Lakers — Russell was sitting in an Ontario hotel, the midway point between La Verne and Redlands.
+Thirty years later, including an NBA title in 1970 — Knicks over the Lakers — Russell was sitting in an Ontario hotel, sort of a midway point between La Verne and Redlands.

 “I love coaching here,” he says.
 “Nobody expects anything from us.
 We’re a bunch of cartoonists, graphic designers, architects.
 We come into another school’s gym and they’re thinking they’ve got us.

-Someone else could write the connections between Russell had with a variety of NBA legends, including teammates though plenty of opponents that included Jerry West and Elgin Baylor, Willis Reed and Walt Frazier, Nate Thurmond and Kareem Abdul-Jabbar, Oscar Robertson and John Havlicek.
+Someone else could write those connections between Russell had with a variety of NBA legends, including some sharp teammates, including Jerry West and Elgin Baylor, Willis Reed and Walt Frazier, Nate Thurmond and Kareem Abdul-Jabbar, Oscar Robertson and John Havlicek.

 “I just saw Oscar two or three weeks ago,” said Russell.
-“I remember when he came to my high school and tried to get me to go to Cincinnati, his old school.”
+“I remember when he came to my high school and tried to get me to go to Cincinnati, his old school, his old college.”

-Russell was traded by the Knicks to the San Francisco Warriors for legendary rebounder Jerry Lucas in 1971.
+By 1971, Russell was traded by those world champion Knicks to San Francisco in exchange for legendary rebounder Jerry Lucas.

-Three decades later at SCAD, Russell laid the groundwork for recruiting, basketball, getting his team a chance for an education at an NCAA Division 3 institution.
+Three decades later at SCAD, Russell laid the groundwork for recruiting, basketball, arts in that education, getting his team a chance for an education at an NCAA Division 3 institution.

 No one sees us at practice, he says.
 “We’re working on defense, shooting, fundamentals … just like everyone else, I suppose.”

-At SCAD, Russell’s recruits are playing for a former No. 1 draft pick, a onetime NBA champion who played against the best basketball players in the world.
+At SCAD, Russell’s recruits are playing for a former No. 1 draft pick, a onetime NBA champion who played both with and against that NBA’s best basketball players.

 “A lot of kids are in awe of the fact that I was drafted No. 1,” he said.